Eating healthily and organically on a tight budget?

 And various other versions of the same point.

 Also, I hear time and time again from others that they’ve had to eat out as there’s just no food in the house…??
 This can definitely add a serious dent in the budget and the health.

 Eating healthily and cooking for yourself on a regular basis has been proven time and time again to save FAR more money than otherwise, and also staves off hunger for a much longer period of time as you’d be eating whole foods in larger quantities prepared by you.
-Did you know that eating organic food means that your body will need 30 - 60% LESS food than eating nutritionally deficient conventional foods?
+Did you know that eating organic food means that your Healthy Body will need 30 – 60% LESS food than eating nutritionally deficient conventional foods?
 Let me show you how this is easily done.

 First of all there are a couple rules of thumb to follow:

 If you’re going to buy organic anything please please let it be meat!
 There are a lot of fats in meats, fat stores toxins and no other being on earth has got more toxins (in the flesh as well as the fat) than conventional and factory farmed meats.
 They are absolutely full of hormones, antibiotics, etc, etc. If you really cannot afford organic at all in the meat department at least buy “natural, grass fed, raised without the use of antibiotics, etc.” which is less costly than certified organic.